hahe050305/EI-Exercises/Exercise_2/SatelliteCommand/readme.md

    You are tasked with developing a Satellite Command System that simulates controlling a satellite in orbit.
    The satellite starts in a default initial state and can accept a series of commands to change its orientation, solar panel status, and data collection.

-Goal to Accomplish:-

-   * This project is a simulation of controlling a satellite in orbit.
-   * The satellite can rotate, activate or deactivate its solar panels, collect data, and handle failure/recovery states — all through simple user commands.
-   * The goal is to make it interactive, minimal, and realistic, while showing good coding practices.

 My Planning of folder creation and functonality spread:-

    To organise the various set of classes through 4 different folder structures by the corresponding import of the "packages".

 Folder structure designing:-